 Textless logos are the symbols of brands that ooze confidence.
 Ditching a company name is only wise if consumers recognise and respond to the design components that make up the brand identity.
 If so, a textless symbol can be utilised as an iconic, powerful visual shorthand, commanding global brand recognition and transcending language.
 It's also perfect for digital application, meaning some younger app-based companies have been able to join the ranks of much more established brands with their recognisable textless logos.

 When a wordless symbol is familiar enough, it can help a global superbrand appear more personal and less corporate.
 Without a company name shouting its presence, a 'visual shorthand' logo design can also evoke a more immediate, impulsive reaction, especially brilliant for app-based companies that want you to click more often (eh, Instagram?).

-Read on as we explore six more huge brands that, like Mastercard, made the decision to drop the company name from their logos (also see our post on the best TV logos for more logo inspiration).
+Read on as we explore the huge brands that made the decision to drop the company name from their logos (also see our post on the best TV logos for more logo inspiration).
 Want to know how to do it yourself?
 Here's our how to design a logo guide.

 Apple has proudly sported a wordless brand mark for decades – you have to go all the way back to 1984 to find its name anywhere near its logo.

 Ronald Wayne initially chose to represent Apple Computer Co with a woodcut-style illustration of renowned apple enthusiast Isaac Newton, sitting underneath the tree where he reportedly received his fruity inspiration for gravity.

 To say it didn't last long, in branding terms, would be an understatement – the following year, Rob Janoff's iconic bitten apple replaced it.
 The rainbow apple retained the wordmark until 1984 when it finally became wordless.
 While it has also since lost its rainbow stripes, that silhouette has remained constant through thick and thin.